 Vastfontein is a people-first environment that focuses on uplifting students all the way into adulthood.
 Many children and adults who interact with Vastfontein through employment or school, avoid the fate of ending up as a statistic to homelessness, drugs, or alcohol.
 Instead, they are able to overcome their circumstances because of the teachers and people committed to walking alongside them in transformation.

-There are 11 official languages for South Africa.
-English is a common language that is understood in most locations.
-However, in this area, the main languages that are spoken are Sepedi, Tswana, Sotho, and Xhosa.
-English is understood by the teachers and most adults teams encounter.
-The young children struggle to understand and communicate English.
-Teachers will be in the classrooms to help translate when help is needed.
+There are 11 official languages in South Africa.
+English is the most common language understood in most locations.
+However, in this area, the main languages that are spoken are Afrikaans and English.

-Each morning, there is time set aside for devotions and quiet time.
-Experience Mission has devotionals/journals that are available for purchase or teams can supply their own.
-This is a valuable time and we strongly encourage everyone to spend it with God journaling their thoughts and experiences as the days unfold.
+Each morning there is time for your own personal devotions.
+This is a time we strongly encourage everyone to spend with God journaling and processing their thoughts and as the days pass.

 Day 1